 When Dirty Turf provides a cleaning service, we’ll remove fallen debris like leaves, twigs, and other organic matter like flower petals.
 We’ll deep clean your lawn and rebloom it, giving your lawn the proper care it needs to stay looking lush and full.
 We’ll even provide a special cooling technology to keep your lawn cool to the touch for the feet and paws that enjoy walking around on it.

 Professional cleaning services provide far more than the simple removal of seasonal leaves.
 Cleaning provides the kind of maintenance your lawn needs to ensure years of use with it looking full, healthy, and vibrant.
 When you just don’t have the time to rake up all those fallen leaves, calling in the professionals is an excellent second choice with the added benefit of providing some TLC for your lawn.

 Regular maintenance is key to the longevity of your artificial turf.
 While it’s essential to regularly check for debris, perform raking, and remove larger pieces of debris as you notice them, scheduling regular maintenance is important, too.

 Think of professional maintenance as a check-up with your doctor for your lawn.
 You don’t want to wait until your lawn is sick – when it’s matted down, not draining, and stinks to high heaven – to have it serviced.
-By regularly maintaining and cleaning your turf, you’ll prevent the common issues that lead to shorter lawn lifetimes, voided warranties, and lawns that look artificial.
+By regularly maintaining and cleaning your turf, you’ll prevent the common issues that lead to shorter lawn lifespans, voided warranties, and lawns that look artificial.

 At Dirty Turf, we’re proud to provide professional turf care services to homeowners and business owners of all kinds.
 We’ll help you determine what kind of cleaning schedule is right for your lawn and keep it looking great no matter what season it is.
 Call us today at (602) 638-8777!